Job Prospects... At a glance

 New Zealand Physiotherapists Board: www.physioboard.org.nz

-The number of students completing a bachelor’s degree in physiotherapy has remained at about 200 per year since 2009.
+The number of students completing a bachelor’s degree in physiotherapy has varied since 2011.

 Qualification completions chart

 In 2017, the average salary of physiotherapists was estimated to be around $55,000.

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 A physiotherapist’s income varies with their experience and level of responsibility.
 New physiotherapists earn about $46,000 a year.
 Fully qualified physiotherapists usually earn about $66,000 a year.
 With additional duties and responsibilities, physiotherapists can earn from $69,000 to $95,000 a year.
 Some physiotherapists own a physiotherapy practice and their income depends on the profitability of the practice.

 Source: Physiotherapy Board New Zealand Annual Report 2014-2015 and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Health Therapy Professionals”.